Analysis | Giannis Antetokounmpo had only known progress with the Bucks. Until now.

 With Leonard departing for the Los Angeles Clippers, this year was meant to be a coronation.
 Instead, this swift second-round exit will go down as the most excruciating defeat of Antetokounmpo’s career, a clear regression from last season that places tremendous pressure on the Bucks with his impending 2021 free agency.

 It can be tempting in situations like this to point the finger at everyone but the franchise player, without whom there would be no expectations or pressure.
 Indeed, there are plenty of culprits.
 The Bucks’ co-owners, two private equity investors, made a grave miscalculation by pinching pennies and trading away Malcolm Brogdon.
-General Manager Jon Horst assembled a veteran supporting cast which, while long on experience, was short on athleticism and playmaking.
+General Manager Jon Horst assembled a veteran supporting cast that, while long on experience, was short on athleticism and playmaking.
 Budenholzer again lived down to his reputation for being too rigid and too slow to adjust in the playoffs.
 Guard Eric Bledsoe, pegged as a third scoring option, endured his third straight terrible postseason.

 Despite his untimely injury, Antetokounmpo must shoulder his share of the blame, too: His costly foul on Butler was the turning point of this series, his confidence in his jump shot disappeared, and his free throw woes were a persistent problem.
 Butler established himself as the matchup’s central figure while Antetokounmpo never quite figured out how to penetrate the Heat’s “wall” defense.